 In this conversation, I took a deep dive with him into where things went wrong in the past with change management and how things can be changed for the better.

-A young profession
+A young change management profession

 Jo: Let’s start with the big question of why.
 Why is there such a lack of science in the change management practice?